• Skip to primary navigation

 • Make the cheese sauce in various recipes throughout the week.

-• Change the sauce's flavor by adding different herbs and spices, such as adobo sauce or a jalapeno.
+• Change the sauce's flavor by adding herbs and spices, such as adobo sauce or a jalapeno.
 Add more liquid smoke for a smokier flavor profile.

 • Add other vegetables such as mushrooms, red bell peppers, and a pinch for an entree meal.